Beachport Jetty

 starting at €90.00

 The jetty, completed in 1882 on the shore of the shallow bay in the small village of Beachport, was originally well over a kilometer long, but was shortened to 772 meters a few years later.
-The structure has withstood decades of waves crashing against it from the Southern Ocean and the Indian Ocean at the Great Australian Bight.
-The second longest pier in the state of South Australia is still long enough to admire the scenery and luring in mullet, Australian salmon, whiting, and mulloway.
+The structure has withstood the waves of the Southern Ocean and the Indian Ocean crashing into the Great Australian Bight for decades.
+The second longest jetty in the state of South Australia is still long enough to admire the scenery and luring in mullet, Australian salmon, whiting, and mulloway.

 Product: